techidaily/site-win11-tips/source/_posts/pure-potential-upgrade-with-minimalist-win11.md

 ![List of installed apps in Tiny11](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/03/list-of-installed-apps-in-tiny11.jpg)

  Many pinned apps which are mostly bloatware, appear on the Start menu, and you can unpin them.
-You don’t need to sign in to the Microsoft account and can use[a local account on Windows](https://www.makeuseof.com/windows-11-create-local-user-account/) instead.
+You don’t need to sign in to the Microsoft account and can use [a local account on Windows](https://www.makeuseof.com/windows-11-create-local-user-account/) instead.
 OneDrive is also out of the picture.
 Even the persistent Edge browser is missing from the OS.
 But how will you browse the web?
-Thankfully, the Microsoft Store app is still there, and you can use it to download a web browser like[Chrome or Firefox](https://www.makeuseof.com/tag/chrome-vs-firefox-android-browser/) .
+Thankfully, the Microsoft Store app is still there, and you can use it to download a web browser like [Chrome or Firefox](https://www.makeuseof.com/tag/chrome-vs-firefox-android-browser/) .

  Coming to the performance aspect, we first tested it on a virtual machine with 2 GB RAM and two processor cores.
 The system was usable but after launching a web browser the CPU usage and Memory usage shot to 75 percent levels.
 When we opened a few more tabs, the CPU and RAM usage hovered in the 90-100 percent range.
 So, it is best if you use a system with a processor that has four or more cores and at least 4 GB RAM to run and multitask smoothly.